IriW/jenkins-auto-setup/README.md

 - Vagrant
 - Ansible: sudo apt update && sudo apt install -y ansible
 - Ansible `jenkins` role from `geerlingguy` installed: `ansible-galaxy install geerlingguy.jenkins`.
 Confirm `ansible-galaxy list`.
 I have it called `ansible-role-jenkins`.
 If your local role name differs, make sure you define it accordingly in `jenkins.yaml`.
+- Ansible `certbot` role from `geerlingguy` installed: `ansible-galaxy install geerlingguy.certbot`.
+Confirm `ansible-galaxy list`.
+I have it called `ansible-role-certbot`.
+If your local role name differs, make sure you define it accordingly in `jenkins.yaml`.

+  OR
+  install the roles using `requirements.yml`: ansible-galaxy install -r requirements.yml

 ## How does it work: